Skip to main content

 With a base level knowledge of the environment and the changes that need to be made, it is time to build the environment.
 This will be broken up into two main components:

-• 1.
-Deploying the infrastructure - heavily centralised around workflows in the Equinix Metal portal, and
+1. Deploying the infrastructure - heavily centralised around workflows in the Equinix Metal portal

-The deployment of the infrastructure in Equinix Metal will be done through the Equinix Metal console.
+You'll deployment the infrastructure in Equinix Metal through the Equinix Metal console.

-In this step, we'll create our Nutanix servers, a jump host, a VLAN, and then associate the servers with that VLAN.
+In this step, you'll create the Nutanix servers, a jump host and a VLAN, and then associate the servers with that VLAN.

 Provisioning the Nutanix servers

 For this step, we'll be using Reserved Servers.
-Go to the console and choose to deploy a reserved server.
+Go to the console and select to deploy a reserved server.

-We'll choose a custom request, the Dallas metro, and the m3.large.opt-c2s1.x86 server type.
-Don't forget to increase the quantity to 3 as we'll be creating a cluster.
+Choose a custom request, the Dallas metro, and the m3.large.opt-c2s1.x86 server type.
+Don't forget to increase the quantity to 3 as you'll be creating a cluster.

 reserve-3-servers

-Once reserved, choose to deploy the reserved hardware.
+Once the server is reserved, choose to deploy the reserved hardware.
 Select the recently deployed servers and choose Nutanix LTS 6.5 from the Operating System drop down.
 For this guide we'll use the following hostnames:

 • nutanix-ahv01